 Importing Flattened Layers

-Starting from ProtoPie 7.10, you can now flatten layers in Figma before exporting them to ProtoPie.
+You can flatten layers in Figma before exporting to ProtoPie for better visual fidelity.

 Option 1: Export

-When you click the "Export" button, you're essentially transforming the main structure of your selected sections into a scene.
-If there are any properties that ProtoPie doesn't support, they will be brought in as SVG layers.
+For example, if you select a frame and choose the Scene export type, the structure of that section will be converted into a ProtoPie scene.
+Any properties that ProtoPie doesn’t fully support will be brought in as SVG layers.

 Option 2: Export as Flattened